When “Saving Money” Starts Costing You Growth

 About the Author

 I’ve led and advised lean operations for early-stage and growth-stage companies, building minimal viable operational backbones that unlock growth without unnecessary overhead.
-My work focuses on measurable improvements, small pilots, and practical guardrails that let founders protect their time while the business scales.
+The work focuses on measurable improvements, small pilots, and practical guardrails that let founders protect their time while the business scales.

 Closing Thought

-Frugality is a strength—until it turns into an invisible tax on your time, margins, and momentum.
+Frugality is a strength:until it turns into an invisible tax on your time, margins, and momentum.
 Treat operations like a product: define success, ship small improvements, measure the results, and iterate.
 Once you do, “we can’t afford ops” often becomes “we can’t afford to keep running this way.”